 Automobile/Vehicle Misuse - Discourteous or unsafe driving on or around school property, unregistered parking, failure to move vehicle at the request of school officials, failure to follow directions given by school officials or failure to follow established rules for parking or driving on school property.

-FirstSchool Leader/Student conference, suspension, detention, in-schoolOffense:suspension, or 1-10 days out-of-school suspension.SubsequentBevestion of parking privileges, detention in school suspension.
+First School Leader/Student conference, suspension, detention, in-school suspension, or 1-10 days out-of-school suspension.